AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> debug --> add symbols

 :menuselection:`Debug --> Debug --> Add Symbols`
-  Adds the symbols from a given file/module.
+  Adds the symbols from a given file.
 This corresponds to the `gdb` command `add-symbol-file`.
 This menu is particularly useful under VxWorks targets, where the modules can be loaded independently of the debugger.
   For instance, if a module is independently loaded on the target